gbif/hp-vertnet-plus/resources/norms.md

 If you have any questions about this document, please [**contact us**](https://forms.gle/yCXVSCH8Y3HAMerR7){:target="_blank"}.

-Visit our [Help & How To](https://hp-vertnet-plus.gbif-staging.org/resources/help/) page for more resources created for the VertNet project.
+Visit our [Help & How To](/resources/help/) page for more resources created for the VertNet project.

 If you'd like to adapt these norms to your own project or work, please fork our [norms repository](https://github.com/VertNet/norms-for-data-use on GitHub.

 > Orig Release, 12Sept2014 (David Bloom)
+> Updated, December 2024 (David Bloom)